 Both the federal government and the state of Minnesota by law require contractors who are awarded government funds for public works projects to pay their employees the prevailing wage for the locality in which the project is located.
 In addition, prevailing wage laws apply to recipients of state funds for certain economic development projects.

 The law applies to three forms of state financial assistance:

 Economic development is defined as financial assistance provided to a person directly or to a local unit of government or nonprofit organization on behalf of a person who is engaged in the manufacture or sale of goods and services, except for financial assistance provided for certain housing projects.

 The law requires the person receiving or benefiting from the financial assistance to certify to the commissioner of Labor and Industry that laborers and mechanics assigned to the project will be paid the prevailing wage rate for the area.
 The prevailing wage rate is determined periodically by the Minnesota Department of Labor and Industry.

 The federal government enforces the Davis-Bacon and related acts, which require the payment of prevailing wage rates and fringe benefits on federally-financed or assisted construction, and the Service Contract Act, which requires the payment of prevailing wage rates and fringe benefits on contracts to provide services to the federal government.

-The prevailing wage rate is defined as the hourly basic rate of pay plus the employer‘s contribution for health and welfare, vacation, pension, and other economic benefits paid to the largest number of workers engaged in the same class of labor in the area.
+The prevailing wage rate is defined as the hourly basic rate of pay plus the employer's contribution for health and welfare, vacation, pension, and other economic benefits paid to the largest number of workers engaged in the same class of labor in the area.
 Area is defined as the county or other locality from which labor for any project normally is secured.
-See current prevailing wage rates.
+See current prevailing wage rates at Prevailing-Wage Information.